 All children deserve the best start in life, ensuring they can grow and develop in the healthiest way possible.

-Harmful sugars in toddler foods
+Harmful sugars in baby and toddler foods

 A recent CHOICE survey found that over half of all toddler snack foods contained sugars that are harmful to health, including fruit juice concentrate, fruit paste and fruit powder, sugar and syrups.

 Nine in 10 Australian parents agree there should be laws to limit harmful sugars in baby and toddler foods, but there is currently no regulation to ensure this.

 'Made with real fruit' – it has to be healthy, doesn’t it?